-When it comes to the question of what kind of windows to install for either your home, business, shop or other structure, there is nearly an endless supply of options.
+When it comes to the question of what kind of windows to install for your home, business, shop, or other structure, there is nearly an endless supply of options.
 There are different styles like sliding windows, picture windows, bay windows, and so on, but there are further options for the frame and the glass.

 The window style will largely depend on the design of your home and your own personal preferences.
-Do you want a bay window or picture window in your living room?
+Do you want a bay or picture window in your living room?
 Do you want your windows to open, and how should they open?
 The choices depend on your preferences and the features you want for your home.

 Here are some of the most common window designs:

 - Double-hung or single-hung: These feature two sashes in a single frame, with the difference being in how they operate: in a single-hung window, only the bottom sash slides up and down, whereas, in a double-hung window, both sashes slide up and down.
 One selling point of a double-hung window is the ease of cleaning.
-You can tilt both sashes down and clean both the interior and exterior of your windows from inside your home, which can be especially great on second-story windows.
+You can tilt both sashes and clean the interior and exterior of your windows from inside your home, which can be especially great on second-story windows.

 - Casement: These windows open sideways (though top-opening casements are available) with a crank.
 Casement windows are one of the more popular options and are typically more weather-tight than double-hung windows.
 On the other hand, since the windows swing outward, they are great at ‘scooping’ air into the house when you want it.